Skip Navigation

 When sarcoidosis is suspected, your Wellstar physician may order a variety of tests:

-• Imaging, such as a chest x-ray or computer tomography (CT) scan to reveal evidence of lung damage, enlarged lymph nodes or cell clumps called granulomas
+• Imaging, such as a chest x-ray or computer tomography (CT) scan to reveal evidence of lung damage, enlarged lymph nodes

-• Lung function tests that measure the volume of your lungs, the amount of air you breathe in and out, the rate of your breathing and the ability of your lungs to deliver oxygen to your blood.
+• Lung function tests that measure the volume of your lungs, the amount of air you breathe in and out, the rate of your breathing and the ability of your lungs to deliver oxygen to your blood

-• Biopsies to remove and examine small tissue samples from your lungs, skin, lymph nodes and other areas that may be affected.
+• Biopsies to remove and examine small tissue samples from your lungs, skin, lymph nodes and other areas that may be affected

 Sarcoidosis Diagnosis